-Jean-Luc Brunel, Epstein associate accused of supplying girls to financier, found hanged in prison
+Jean-Luc Brunel, Epstein associate accused of supplying girls to financier, is found hanged in prison

 “Jean-Luc Brunel [had] continued to proclaim his innocence,” the attorneys said.

+Among his alleged victims was Virginia Roberts Giuffre, who previously said in court documents that Epstein pressured her to have sex with Brunel when she was a teenager.

+“The suicide of Jean-Luc Brunel, who abused me and countless girls and young women, ends another chapter,” she tweeted.
+“I’m disappointed that I wasn’t able to face him in a final trial to hold him accountable, but gratified that I was able to testify in person last year to keep him in prison.”

-Among his alleged victims was former model Thysia Huisman, who accused Brunel of abuse when she was 18 in 1991.
-Huisman expressed her disappointment early Saturday.
+Former model Thysia Huisman, who accused Brunel of abuse when she was 18 in 1991, also expressed her disappointment.

 “I am in shock.
 Was this really suicide?” she tweeted.
 “And it feels disappointing.
 This is a completely different ending without any real justice for his victims.”

-Brunel’s death comes days after Britain’s Prince Andrew settled the sexual abuse lawsuit brought by a woman who says she was trafficked to him by Epstein, a multimillionaire investor whose well-known associates also included Bill Clinton and Donald Trump, among others.
-The amount and details of the settlement between Andrew and Virginia Roberts Giuffre — who said she was recruited as a teenager by Epstein and his longtime paramour, Ghislaine Maxwell, in Palm Beach, Fla. — were not disclosed in a court filing this week.
+Brunel’s death comes days after Britain’s Prince Andrew settled the sexual abuse lawsuit brought by Giuffre who says she was trafficked to him by Epstein, a multimillionaire investor whose well-known associates also included Bill Clinton and Donald Trump, among others.
+The amount and details of the settlement between Andrew and Giuffre — who said she was recruited as a teenager by Epstein and his longtime paramour, Ghislaine Maxwell, in Palm Beach, Fla. — were not disclosed in a court filing this week.

 Prince Andrew settles sex abuse lawsuit with woman who says she was trafficked to him by Jeffrey Epstein

-Maxwell faces up to 65 years in prison after she was convicted in December of sex-trafficking charges for assisting Epstein in abusing young girls.
+Maxwell faces as much as 65 years in prison after being convicted in December of sex-trafficking charges for assisting Epstein in abusing young girls.

+Attorney Brad Edwards, who represents Giuffre and other Epstein accusers, told The Washington Post that he was struck by the timing of Brunel’s apparent suicide just days after his client’s settlement with Andrew this week.

+“Rather than be held accountable, he just checked out,” he said of Brunel.
+“They’re both very selfish people, so if the world isn’t going to be what they want it to be, then there’s no sense in living.”

 Brunel was a model talent scout for the Karin Models agency, which he went on to lead.
-When he was banned from the agency in the wake of a BBC report highlighting his alleged abuse, he moved to the United States.
+When he was banned from the agency after a BBC report highlighting his alleged abuse, he moved to the United States.
 Through Maxwell, he was introduced to Epstein, who gave him funding to found Brunel’s U.S. agency, MC2 Model Management, according to the Guardian.
 Brunel, who is credited with discovering supermodels such as Christy Turlington and Milla Jovovich, became a frequent companion of Epstein’s whenever the financier traveled to France.

-For years, several American models in Paris had accused Brunel of sexual misconduct — ranging from groping and other sexual advances to drugging women’s drinks and rape — in the hope that he would be stopped.
-But justice was considered elusive for Brunel’s alleged victims, much like it was for the women who accused Epstein of abuse only to see him serve just 13 months in jail more than a decade ago.
+For years, several American models in Paris had accused Brunel of sexual misconduct — groping and other sexual advances, drugging women’s drinks, rape — in the hope that he would be stopped.
+But justice was considered elusive for Brunel’s alleged victims, much as it was for the women who accused Epstein of abuse only to see him serve just 13 months in jail more than a decade ago.

-That changed in December 2020, when Brunel was arrested at Charles de Gaulle Airport in Paris shortly before boarding a plane for Dakar.
+In December 2020, Brunel was arrested at Charles de Gaulle Airport in Paris shortly before boarding a plane for Dakar.
 French authorities said Brunel was a central figure in the probe into alleged sexual exploitation of women and girls by Epstein and his inner circle.
-He was released on bail last November, but was ordered to return to prison while awaiting trial.
+Brunel was released on bail last November but was ordered to return to prison while awaiting trial.

-Brad Edwards, an attorney for Giuffre, who had accused Brunel and Epstein of sex crimes, told the Daily Beast that the apparent suicide spoke volumes about the case.
-Giuffre has said in court documents that Epstein pressured her to have sex with Brunel when she was a teenager.

-“He and Epstein made it only as long as there was hope of getting out,” Edwards said.
+Edwards, who said he yet to speak with his clients about Brunel’s death, recalled the pained reactions from those he represented after Epstein’s death in 2019.
+He told The Post that Epstein’s accusers “all felt like something had been stolen from them” — and anticipated a similar reaction following Brunel’s death.

+“Everybody was looking forward to accountability,” he said.
+“Any time that they’re deprived in this way, it feels like a form of re-victimization.”